-4 years ago Maja addicted me to cleansing oils and they remain my holy grail skincare product to this day.
-I think it is time I write an ode to my lifesaver, or should I say sunscreen pimple eliminator?
+Years ago, Maja addicted me to cleansing oils, which remain my holy grail skincare product to this day.
+It is time I write an ode to my lifesaver, or should I say sunscreen pimple eliminator?

-After that debacle, I really wasn’t too keen on testing newcomers … cleansing oils.
-But Maja insisted that I really should as they wash completely out.
-Who should you trust if not your best friend, so I bought Balea cleansing oil (cheap drugstore brand) Maja recommended.
+After that debacle, I wasn’t too keen on testing newcomers – cleansing oils.
+But Maja insisted that I really should as they wash entirely out.
+Who should you trust if not your best friend?
+So I bought Balea cleansing oil (a cheap drugstore brand) that Maja recommended.

 OMG!
-The first time I managed to remove sunscreen truly and a whole new world opened up for me.
+The first time I managed to remove sunscreen, a whole new world opened up for me.
 Mineral sunscreens?
-No problemo – no more clogged pores (well, in cases that the only removal was the issue).
+No problemo – no more clogged pores (well, in cases where the removal was the only issue).

 WHAT ARE CLEANSING OILS (emulsifying ones)

-Please don’t confuse them with normal oils.
-Cleansing oils emulsify when you add a little bit of water and wash of (almost) completely with water only.
-If there is still an oily feeling on your skin and it is not easy to rinse – not what I am talking about.
+Please distinguish them from normal oils.
+Cleansing oils emulsify when you add a little bit of water and wash off (almost) entirely with water only.
+If there is still an oily feeling on your skin and it is not easy to rinse – different from what I am talking about.

-What mystifies me the most is the fact that cleansing oils are super effective and jet so gentle to the skin.
-Don’t even get me started how much better my skin is doing without the stripping washing gels that never removed all the dirt.
+What mystifies me the most is that cleansing oils are super effective and jet so gentle to the skin.
+Don’t even get me started on how much better my skin is doing without the stripping washing gels that never removed all the dirt.

-- On my combo super sensitive skin, I get the best result if I massage 2-4 pumps (more in case of cheaper oils like Balea) into the dry skin.
+1. On my combo super sensitive skin, I get the best result if I massage 2-4 pumps (more in the case of cheaper oils like Balea) into the dry skin.

-- The most important step for me … never ever open eyes until you gently pat the face with a towel. :D I have everything laid out in the correct order, so I don’t slip up.
-Otherwise – hello blurry vision. :D
+5. The most important step for me is never ever open my eyes until you gently pat my face with a towel. :D I have everything laid out in the correct order so I don’t slip up.
+Otherwise – hello, blurry vision. :D

-Sunscreen and makeup are 2 main things I want to remove with cleansing oils, so no surprise, I mainly use cleansing oils as part of my nighttime routine.
+Sunscreen and makeup are two main things I want to remove with cleansing oils, so no surprise I mainly use cleansing oils as part of my nighttime routine.
 Gentle wash gel is all I need in the morning.

 I had no issues with my sensitive combo skin, so I see them as appropriate for most skin types.
-Dry skins will benefit more from more nourishing cleansing oils while oily ones will probably favor the no film leaving oils.
+Dry skins will benefit more from more nourishing cleansing oils, while oily ones will favor the no film leaving oils.

-Over the years, I tried quite a few of the cleansing oils and wrote individual reviews on them.
+Over the years, I tried several of the cleansing oils and wrote individual reviews on them.
 Keep your eyes on the cleansing oil tag.

 My WL is surprisingly short, and I want to try a different kind of emulsifying ingredient, so I am in exploring mode: